PythonnotJava/python_like_tools/readme.md

 # python_like_tools

-`python_like_tools `is a Dar implementation of Python's collections, itertools and other standard modules.
+`python_like_tools `is a Dart implementation of Python's collections, itertools and other standard modules.

 ## ☞ Publish Address